carlosangon/couch-experiment-threejs/README.md

 ## How to use this repository

-The repository contains all the source files to run the `Venus de Milo` threejs experiement.
+The repository contains all the source files to run the `Couch Visual Experience` threejs experiement.

 ```bash